hammerheim-game/hammerheim-rules/3-warbands/ostlanders.md

 referred to simply as Blood-Brothers.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 3 3 1 3 1 7
-Weapons/Armor: Blood-Brothers may be equipped with weapons and armor chosen from the Ostlander Equipment list.
+Weapons/Armour: Blood-Brothers may be equipped with weapons and armour chosen from the Ostlander Equipment list.
 Skills: The Blood-Brothers may choose from Combat & Strength, when he gains a new skill.
 In addition, the Blood-